-Wing Han Tsang (曾詠韓), the singer popularly known as Wing, has in a few short years achieved world-wide fame and a cult following that transcends borders and languages.
+Wing Han Tsang (曾詠韓), the singer popularly known as Wing, in a few short years achieved worldwide fame and a cult following that transcends borders and languages.
 When Wing sings, you cannot miss her sincerity and the pure joy she has for singing.
-With her unique voice and determined spirit, she has achieved what many singers can only dream of doing….
+With her unique voice and determined spirit, she achieved what many singers can only dream of doing….

 Taking her music onto the web

-A web site was built to promote her CD, and sales took off.
+A website was built to promote her CD, and sales took off.
 She soon achieved cult status, boosting demand for more CDs.
-Subsequent CD releases such as I Could Have Danced All Night, Wing Sings The Carpenters, The Sound of Music and The Prayer also sold out, and helped to gain her an international audience.
-Her CDs are available via CD Baby as well as in a number of CD stores internationally.
-Digital downloads are available via CD Baby and iTunes.
+Subsequent CD releases such as I Could Have Danced All Night, Wing Sings The Carpenters, The Sound of Music and The Prayer also sold out and helped to gain her an international audience.
+Her CDs were sold on CD Baby as well as in a number of CD stores internationally, with digital downloads available via CD Baby and iTunes.

 TV appearances – talk shows and South Park

 Wing has appeared on a number of TV shows as a celebrity guest, including such shows as SportsCafe (New Zealand) and Rove Live (Australia).
 Samples of her music have also been played on The Russ Martin Show (USA).
 She is perhaps best known for her special guest star appearance on the animated comedy series South Park (USA) in an episode named for her in which recordings of some of her songs were featured.
 Sylvester Stallone was her co-star for this episode.